 - Competitive 401(k) retirement plan with generous employer match

 *Significant work experience will be taken into consideration when determining compensation

 A panel comprising members of MDC’s staff, Board of Directors and the Autry family reviews applications and awards the fellowship.
 References will be asked of finalists who are invited to interview for the fellowship.

 MDC staff will notify all candidates of their initial status within four weeks of the application closing date and choose the Fellow immediately following an interview day in late February/early March.
-The Fellowship begins in the summer of 2017, with the start date to be negotiated.
+The Fellowship will begin in the summer of 2017, with the start date to be negotiated.